Are you happy at work?

 Choose a theme and go for it.
 Bring in photos and other trinkets as a reminder of what makes life worthwhile.
 Adding plants to your desk will freshen up your workspace and add some calming greenery.
 People will get to know your personality and ask questions that will lead to interesting conversation.

 If you’re lucky enough to work in an office that allows pets at work, bring your four-legged friend in for some inter-office cuddling and snuggling.
-Research suggests there is a strong benefit of having pets at work.
+Research suggests there is a strong benefit of having pets at the workplace.
 A few benefits include higher productivity, reduced stress and improved teamwork and communication.